-The Organization made purchases from a company owned by a board member during the years ended December 31, 2023 and 2022 that totaled \$12,004 and \$13,581, respectively, and received in-kind web hosting services of \$500 for both years.
+The Organization made purchases from a company owned by a board member during the year ended December 31, 2023 for \$12,004, and received in-kind web hosting services of \$500.
+In September 2023, the aforementioned board member resigned.
+As a result, the company is no longer considered a related party.
+For the year ended December 31, 2024, there were no related party transactions.